zayo/steam-thresher/README.md

 >`NavHostFragment` also provides implementation of `FragmentNavigator` that consolidates both ways
 > of UI navigation to one component.
 So it has both `navigate` and `finishFragment`.

+Few more restriction applies here:
+1. It's forbidden to call `finish(out Action)` if the displayed screen is the only screen in hierarchy.
+But it's allowed to call `finish(out RootAction)`.
+2. It's forbidden to call `finish(out Action)` if the new `Action` suppose to be handled by the same `NavHostFragment` that suppose to be finished.
+This essentially means `navigate(out Action)`.

 ### Map usage
 This isn't implemented, but the map is meant to be hosted in `NavHostFragment` and all the